HASTINGS

 Training takes place throughout the whole year.

 From October - April when the sea is too rough and too cold, we mainly do land training: indoor rowing, running, weight training.
 It is an excellent way to improve fitness and strength for the coming rowing season.
-Weather and tide permitting we have regular outings to Rye in winter, where we row on the river Rother (see map).
+Weather and tide permitting we have regular outings to Rye Harbour Sailing Club in winter, where we row on the river Rother.

 From April/ May onwards we start rowing on the sea, again weather permitting.
-Summer training is a mix of rowing on the sea to improve technique and land training to keep that fitness sharp.
+Summer training is a mix of rowing on the sea to improve technique and land training to keep us race ready.

 WHAT TO WEAR